Chemistry only

 This is easily demonstrated if you take say a plastic bowl or a plastic bottle and place

 it in an oven at around 150-2000C.
-The plastic will melt and form a sticky liquid.
+The plastic will soften and melt.

-This liquid could be processed again in a factory to make a new plastic object- it could be recycled.
+This softened or molten polymer could be processed again in a factory to make a new plastic object- it could be recycled.

-Plastics which melt when they are heated are called thermosoftening polymers or plastics.
+Plastics or polymers which melt when they are heated are called thermosoftening polymers or plastics.

 Most plastic are thermosoftening.